ibm-cloud-docs/Cloudant/guides/design_document_management.md

 The effect is to provide a time-ordered index into the document set.

-We are going to call this view "`by_ts`" and put it into a Design Document called "`fetch`", like the following example.
+We are going to call this view "`by_ts`" and put it into a design document called "`fetch`", like the following example.

 _Example design document that defines a view using a map function:_